gdwmw/DIZETO/README.md

 By following these guidelines, you can help ensure that your questions are understood and addressed promptly.

-This documentation provides a clear overview of the project, installation instructions, commit guidelines, and contribution guidelines.
+This documentation provides a clear overview of the boilerplate, installation instructions, commit guidelines, and contribution guidelines.
 If you have any further questions, feel free to ask!